 Welcome to our web site!

 Last Spring, we decided to challenge ourselves (for what looks like the last time) when the Florida Sunshine State Games offered adult ice dance event.
 In May of 2016, we skated the Canasta Tango and the Swing Dance to fulfill Jack's 80th birthday year bucket list.
 The event was held in Coral Springs, Florida (next to Fort Lauderdale) and an easy venue for us to attend.
 We did come home with the gold and real good memories, as we met some old friends and a few new.
 We especially enjoyed meeting John Kerr, UK Olympic Ice Dancer.
 We have decided not to say never again to competing, just in case the right situation might arise for us.
-Next year the State Games will be at our rink, which will make it very tempting to compete.
+This year the State Games was at our rink, which will made it very tempting to compete again.

 September 25, 2015, we skated in what we thought was our final competition.
 The Southwest Florida FS Club's USFS Fall Classic was the perfect place to complete Bev's 80th year bucket list item.
 The judges awared us gold for first place for our performances of the Dutch Waltz and Cha Cha (two of our favorites).
 It has been a wonderful 18 year journey of competitions.